brianmhofmeister/brianmhofmeister.github.io/_posts/2020-05-22-what-is-bliss.markdown

 ### Appropriate Modularity

 Modularlity is hardly new, it should not be controversial, and it is possible in some form in pretty much every programming environment.
 What do I mean by "appropriate" modularity?
 In the simplest terms possible, I believe a module should provide a minimal amount of functionality with obviouis purpose.
 The [Single Responsiblity Principle (SRP)](https://blog.cleancoder.com/uncle-bob/2014/05/08/SingleReponsibilityPrinciple.html) says that a module should have only one reason to change.
-As indicated in Uncle Bob's piece, modules are best separated by functional concern, which again leads us to higher levels of cohesion.
+As indicated in Uncle Bob's piece, modules are best separated by functional concern, which leads us to higher levels of cohesion.
 We can loosen coupling in various ways:

 1. Use simple data structures (maps, lists) as interface parameters rather than complex types
 2. Apply the [dependency inversion principle](https://deviq.com/dependency-inversion-principle/)

 ### Small functions, minimize imperative logic

 I know.
 The notion that code functions should be small is so often stated it should seem obvious.
 I have found, however, that so many projects I have worked on flatly ignore this idea.
-I've worked with code in many languages (C, C++, RPG, Java) and seeing functions with 100 or more lines was not uncommon.
+I've worked with code in many languages (C, C++, RPG, Java) and seeing functions with 100 or more (many, many more) lines was not uncommon.
 What's the big deal, you might ask.
 So what if the code in one function here and there gets kind of long.
 Most of the functions are short.

 The dilemma with long functions is a matter of what we expect from readers of the code.
 I believe using a debugger to understand what a piece of code is doing should be a last resort.
 The intent of the code should be as obvious as possible.
 Shorter functions lend themselves to being much more obvious.
 Secondarily, a longer function has a higher liklihood of needing to change for more than one reaason, which violates the SRP.